 10. I avoided arguments with my boyfriend when his mother was around

 It is impractical to state that we never fight.
-We certainly fight but we do have lesser arguments, but there are times when I want to tear his head off.
-However, no matter how heated the situation got, I made sure we never fought in front of his mom.
+We have the fights every couples has at some point, however, no matter how heated the situation got, I made sure we never fought in front of his mom.

 The reason for this was that his mother was still far away from being absolutely comfortable with me.
 She had her recurring apprehensions.
 I had to avoid any event that would confirm her doubts about me.